-Apple introduced Live Photos feature with iPhone 6s and iPhone 6s Plus, and the feature is present in the latest iPhones as well.
-The Live Photos feature, as you know, is a mixture of movie and still image.
+Apple introduced the Live Photos feature with the iPhone 6s and iPhone 6s Plus, and the feature is present in the latest iPhones as well.
+The Live Photos feature, as you know, is a mixture of movie and still images.
 That is, a Live Photo is neither a photo nor a video.

 When you capture a Live Photo on your iPhone, the iOS creates a MOV file as well as a JPEG file.

-If you’re running Windows 10, Windows 8.1, or Windows 7 and want to view Live Photos on your PC, you have a couple of options.
+If you’re running Windows 11, Windows 10, or Windows 7 and want to view Live Photos on your PC, you have a couple of options.

-You need to either play the MOV video file using a media player, convert Live Photos to GIF images first on your iPhone and transfer them to your PC to view them, or transfer Live Photos to your PC and then convert to GIF to view Live Photos on your Windows 10 PC before viewing them.
+You need to either play the MOV video file using a media player, convert Live Photos to GIF images first on your iPhone and transfer them to your PC to view them, or transfer Live Photos to your PC and then convert them to GIFs to view Live Photos on your Windows 10/11 PC before viewing them.
+Or, you can simply sign in to the iCloud account in a web browser to view your live photos.

 For those who are wondering, a GIF image will look similar to a Live Photo, but the clarity of the picture might not be as good as the original Live Photo.

-The following are the four ways to view Apple iPhone’s Live Photos on Windows 10 and earlier versions of Windows.
+The following are the five ways to view Apple iPhone’s Live Photos on Windows 11 and earlier versions of Windows.

 View iPhone Live Photos on Windows 10 without additional software